Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 The island TLD data reveals structural patterns that extend far beyond the Pacific:

-• Ten island territories with a combined population under 500,000 host 37.3 million domains — demonstrating that ccTLD value is determined by linguistic coincidence and commercial branding, not by the country's population, economy, or Internet infrastructure.
+• Ten island territories with a combined population under 500,000 host 39.1 million observed hostnames — more than France's entire .fr namespace is just above, and over half the size of .org.
+This is consistent with ccTLD scale being determined by linguistic coincidence and commercial branding, not by the country's population, economy, or Internet infrastructure.
 ISO 3166 codes are sovereign assets whose value is largely accidental.

-• The free-registration model produced the Internet's largest abuse vector — Freenom's five ccTLDs accounted for 14% of all phishing attacks worldwide and more than 60% of all ccTLD phishing.
-When registrations stopped, phishing plummeted — proving the causal link between zero-cost domains and cybercrime infrastructure.
+• The free-registration model produced the Internet's largest abuse vector and almost no surviving infrastructure — Freenom's five ccTLDs were reported at 14% of all phishing attacks worldwide and more than 60% of all ccTLD phishing, and our crawl now finds just 1.9% of their 28.6 million observed hostnames resolve.
+When registrations stopped, reported phishing fell sharply — natural-experiment evidence consistent with zero-cost registration driving the abuse.

-• Tuvalu has earned an estimated $127 million from .tv over 27 years — approximately twice the nation's annual GDP — by retaining sovereign control and renegotiating with successive operators.
-This is the gold standard for small-nation ccTLD monetization: sovereign ownership, competitive bidding, and escalating terms.
+• Tuvalu has earned an estimated $127 million from .tv over 27 years — roughly twice the nation's annual GDP — by retaining sovereign control and renegotiating with successive operators, and .tv resolves at 57.8%, near the whole-namespace average.
+This is consistent with sovereign ownership plus competitive bidding being the durable model for small-nation ccTLD monetization.

-• Climate change creates an unprecedented governance question for .tv — if Tuvalu becomes uninhabitable within decades, a $10-million-per-year ccTLD will exist without a resident population.
-ICANN has no framework for ccTLD governance when the "country" in "country-code" ceases to physically exist.
+• Climate change creates an unprecedented governance question for .tv — if Tuvalu becomes uninhabitable within decades, a $10-million-per-year ccTLD will exist without a resident population, and ICANN has no framework for ccTLD governance when the "country" in "country-code" ceases to physically exist.

 What Would Help